-The following maps shows the expected flooding during a 1% flood event in Glen Iris.
-A 1% flood means that there is a 1% chance of a flood of this size occurring in any one year.
+The following map shows the expected flooding that may occur in the Whittlesea area in a 1% flooding event.
+A 1% flooding event means that there is a 1% chance that a flood of this size could occur in any one year.